JavierDega/javierdega.github.io/index.markdown

 on them.

 <br/>
-Outside computers, dance has been a long time favored activity of mine, and it guides my interest in mocap technologies and analyzing realistic human motion.
+Outside computers, dance has been a long time favored activity of mine, it guides my interest in mocap technologies and analyzing realistic human motion.
 I like playing the drums sporadically.
-I love understanding the fun in 'experimental' games like 'ABZU', 'The Witness', 'Manifold Garden',.. and the new ways of interacting with games through VR (I have a Quest 2).
+I love understanding the fun in 'experimental' games like ABZU, The Witness, Manifold Garden,.. and the new ways of interacting with games through VR with my Quest 2.
 I dont watch many TV shows but I've been an avid The Walking Dead fan for a while :)

 That should be most of it!